JuliaDiff/ChainRulesCore.jl/docs/src/opting_out_of_rules.md

     y, pullback = res
 end
 ```
-The Julia compiler, will specialize based on inferring the restun type of `rrule`, and so can remove that branch.
+The Julia compiler will specialize based on inferring the return type of `rrule`, and so can remove that branch.

-## `no_rrule` / `no_frule` has a method
+### `no_rrule` / `no_frule` has a method

 `@opt_out` also defines a method for  [`ChainRulesCore.no_frule`](@ref) or [`ChainRulesCore.no_rrule`](@ref).
-The use of this method doesn't matter, what matters is it's method-table.
+The body of this method doesn't matter, what matters is that it is a method-table.
 A simple thing you can do with this is not support opting out.
 To do this, filter all methods from the `rrule`/`frule` method table that also occur in the `no_frule`/`no_rrule` table.
 This will thus avoid ever hitting an `rrule`/`frule` that returns `nothing` and thus makes your library error.